top of page

 1. With right sides together, take both facing pieces and sew the shoulder seams together.
 Repeat with the main fabric.

 2. Finish your hem on the bottom of the facing.
 This will make it neat and easier when sewing the rest together.
-You could use a zigzag stitch, overlocker/serger or a prefered hem of your choice.
+You could use a zigzag stitch, overlocker/serger or a preferred hem of your choice.

 3. Lay the main fabric piece out right side up and place your facing piece flat on top with right side down.
 Pin together to hold in place.